foxglove/schemas/README.md

-This repo contains Protobuf and JSON schemas generated from the common ROS message types at [@foxglove/rosmsg-msgs-common](https://github.com/foxglove/rosmsg-msgs-common).
+This repo contains Protobuf and JSON schemas generated from the common ROS message types at [@foxglove/rosmsg-msgs-common](https://github.com/foxglove/rosmsg-msgs-common) and [@foxglove/rosmsg-msgs-foxglove](https://github.com/foxglove/rosmsg-msgs-foxglove).
 These schemas can be used to create custom [Foxglove WebSocket protocol](https://github.com/foxglove/ws-protocol) servers that take advantage of Foxglove Studio's support for ROS data visualization without using ROS.

 ### Generate .proto files and JSON Schemas for common ROS datatypes